Know the local housing market

 In the meantime, work with a real estate agent to prepare your own home for listing.
 You'll want to be as realistic as possible in valuing your property, both to ensure it sells quickly and to get a sense of your potential proceeds/shortfall.

-Use one realtor for both transactions
+Use one realtor for both buying and selling

 Buying and selling real estate is complicated, and when you're doing multiple deals at once, there are lots of moving parts that can throw your schedule off track and threaten the deal.
 If it's possible, it makes sense to work with one real estate agent for both transactions, since they'll be incentivized to get both deals done on schedule.